 We may not be able to control mosquitoes everywhere you go, but with these helpful tips and our mosquito control service, you will be on your way to mosquito-free living.
 Griffin Organics offers a mosquito and tick service that will both prevent and eliminate these bothersome creatures from ruining your backyard fun.
 We also provide organic mosquito control for anyone worried about any harmful effects pesticides have on the environment.

-Learn more about both of these programs by visiting our website now, using our online contact us form, or calling us at 914-788-9622.
+Learn more about both of these programs by using our online contact us form or calling us at 914-788-9622.
 Then get to know us better by following us on Facebook and reading our other monthly blog articles.